 What is a HIPAA Compliant Patient Portal?

-Almost every medical professional in private practice today has a business website, but does it have the ability to provision a HIPAA complaint account for your patients so they can interact with your practice, review their treatment plan, update insurance info, pay open patient balances, schedule appointments with your office, receive lab results, request refills, inform staff on additional needs that may affect their care, get referrals, or easily cancel or reschedule appointments so that costly no-shows are avoided?
+Almost every medical professional in private practice today has a business website, but does it have the ability to provision a HIPAA compliant account for your patients?
+A portal like this will enable your patients to interact with your practice, review their treatment plan, update insurance info, pay open patient balances, schedule appointments with your office, receive lab results, request refills, get referrals, or easily cancel or reschedule appointments so that costly no-shows are avoided.

 In addition to your ordinary website, a Patient Portal that is fully integrated with your practice management system can greatly facilitate patient-to-office communication with self-serve features that reduce interruptions to your office workflow and allow staff to focus on the patients at hand, thereby building better relationships and providing improved care.